Characterization of the Quasi-Stationary State of an Impurity Driven by Monochromatic Light I - The Effective Theory: Introduction

 As a result of our analysis we find that the time--evolution of the population density of the atomic energy levels, i.e., the block--diagonal dynamics, differs from the phenomenological time--evolution usually used in the physics literature (cf. \cite{AlickiLendi2007}).
 The block--diagonal evolution is usually described by the so--called \emph{Pauli master equation} , which is a phenomenological first order autonomous linear differential equation.
 Our analysis shows that the effective block--diagonal evolution derived from the microscopic model is well described by a integro--differential equation (Theorems \ref{lemmalongtime copy(4)} and \ref {The pre--master equation}).
 Nevertheless, the long--time behavior of the solutions of our equation is in generic situations the same as the one predicted by the Pauli master equation.

 The model we study here is a basic model for pumping schemes of doped crystals as explained in \cite{Levine1968}.
 One expects for large times a steady emission of photons with fixed frequency $E_{N^{\prime\prime}}-E_{N^{ \prime}}$, where $E_{1}<\cdots<E_{N^{\prime}}<\cdots<E_{N^{\prime\prime}}< \cdots<E_{N}$ are the (ordered) eigenvalues of the atomic Hamiltonian, i.e., the atomic energy levels.
 Such a steady emission should result from a stronger occupation of the energy atomic level $E_{N^{\prime\prime}}$ as compared to $E_{N^{\prime}}<E_{N^{\prime\prime}}$.
-This effect, called \emph{ inversion of population}, is a central mechanism to obtain lasing materials (cf. \cite{AspectFabreGrynberg2010}) and we show that the quasi--stationary state $\varrho$ characterized by the balance condition may exhibit such an inversion of population.
+This effect, called \emph{ inversion of population}, is a central mechanism to obtain lasing materials (cf. \cite{AspectFabreGrynberg2010}) and we demonstrate that the stationary state $\varrho$ characterized by the balance condition can show such an inversion of population.

 In another recent work \cite{BachMerkliPedraSigal2011}, Bach, Merkli, Pedra and Sigal investigate the possibility to control the decoherence time(s) $ \mathbf{t}_{\mathrm{dec}}$ using a different external light source, which does not act as an optical pump but imposes oscillations of the atomic energy levels.
 In certain situations control of decoherence could thus enhance the inversion of the population.
 Consequently, measuring the threshold of the pump intensity needed for inversion of population could yield a simple experimental test for control of decoherence.